flutter/website/src/cookbook/effects/shimmer-loading.md

 called [`ShaderMask`][].
 The `ShaderMask` widget, as the name suggests, applies a shader to its child, but only in the areas where the child already painted something.
-For example, you’ll apply a shader to only the black shapes that you configured earlier.
+For example, you'll apply a shader to only the black shapes that you configured earlier.

 Define a chrome-colored, linear gradient that gets applied to the